Original performance on November 13, 2018

 An active performer, violinist Christina Mok has become a familiar figure in the classical music scene in Northern California.
 She devotes herself equally to solo performance, chamber recitals, and orchestral leading.

-She is the winner of numerous competitions including the BBC Young Artists’ Forum Audition, the Sutton Chamber Music Competition, the Warshaw Violin Competition, the Korean Music Association Scholarship, and was named Young Promising Performer of the Year by the Seoul Arts Center.
+She is the winner of numerous competitions including the BBC Young Artists’ Forum Audition, the Sutton Chamber Music Competition, the Warshaw Violin Competition, the Korean Music Association Scholarship, and was named Young Promising Performer of the Year by the Seoul Arts Center in 1997.
 She studied at the Guildhall School of Music and Drama in London with a full scholarship and was also honored with a British Council Fellowship.
 Her principal teachers include Soon-Chung Suh, Yfrah Neaman, and Rodney Friend.

 Max Bragado-Darman, piano, has served as the Music Director and Conductor of the Monterey Symphony since July 2004.
 Before this, he was Artistic Director and Conductor of the Symphony orchestra of Castile and León in Valladolid, Spain, for nine years.
 From its formation in 1991, he built it into one of the most prestigious orchestras in Spain.
 He also has been Music Director of the Louisville Orchestra, the Philharmonic of Grand Canary, the Concerto Grosso Orchestra of Frankfurt and the Classic Chamber Orchestra of New York.